vacp2p/rfc/specs/waku/v2/waku-v2-rpc-api.md

 ### `get_waku_v2_private_v1_keypair`

-Generates and returns a public/private key pair that can be used for assymetric message encryption and decryption.
+Generates and returns a public/private key pair that can be used for asymmetric message encryption and decryption.

 #### Parameters